cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 ![TL-SG108E - from www.redeszone.net](/assets/images/diy-linux-router/tl-sg108e.webp)
 *redeszone.net*

 The TP-Link TL-SG108E is a great choice for this project because it supports VLANs, which are essential for splitting the network into different segments.
-We will explore this further in Part 2 of this article.
+We will explore this further in Part 2 of this series.

 ### Ubiquiti Unifi C6 Lite